Xfennec/nosee/README.md

 You will then be able to launch the binary located in you Go "bin" directory.
 (since Go 1.8, `~/go/bin` if you haven't defined any `$GOPATH`)

+The project is still too young to provide binaries.
+Later. (and `go get` is so powerful…)

 How do you use it?
 ------------------